fbpx

 This particular species is not inclined to bite or act aggressively in the presence of humans or other animals.

-They will, however, try to move away from people and other animals to protect themselves because they are naturally timid and shy.
+They will, however, try to move away from people and other animals to protect themselves because they are naturally timid.

 When kept in captivity, Giant Asian Mantis typically shy away from any kind of movement or activity in their vicinity.